ibm-watson-data-lab/setigopublic/README.md

 You may wish to extend your box further so see what we find.

-### Get Raw Data Paths
+### Get Raw Data URLs

-Given a particular celestial coordinate, we can obtain all of the 'Candidate' signal meta data and path to the raw data.
+Given a particular celestial coordinate, we can obtain all of the 'Candidate' signal meta data and, importantly, a URL to the raw data.

 The endpoint to use is [/v1/aca/meta/{ra}/{dec}](#meta-data-and-location-of-candidate-events).